 The trial version... which installs cleanly, simply, by the way... is not time limited, nor does it impose awkward limitations, like only saving small documents.
 But, if you use it much, do the decent and legal thing?
 Pay the creators!

-It only costs £16.50 GBP (approximately $27 USD).
-That hasn't gone up since at least November 2010.
+Almost all of this "old" at 2025: It only costs £16.50 GBP (approximately $27 USD).
+That... in 2023, I think hadn't gone up since at least November 2010.
 (The table of prices, at least for a single user license, hasn't even been revised to reflect the Brexit-induced exchange rate! ($22 on 27 Feb 19) You can pay by credit card, so don't let the UK currency be an excuse to leave the creators unrewarded.

 N.B.: The search engine just looks through the web site for the words you enter.
 It cannot answer "Which program is fastest?"

-Valid HTML 4.01 Transitional Page tested for compliance with INDUSTRY (not MS-only) standards, using the free, publicly accessible validator at validator.w3.org.
+Page has been tested for compliance with INDUSTRY (not MS-only) standards, using the free, publicly accessible validator at validator.w3.org.
 Mostly passes.
+(Copy your page's URL to your clipboard (ctrl-C) before clicking on the icon, so you can easily paste it into the validator when it has loaded.)

-Why is there a hidden graphic on this page?
+Why is there a script or hidden graphic on this page?
 I have my web-traffic monitored for me by eXTReMe tracker.
 They offer a free tracker.
 If you want to try one, check out their site.
-Neither my webpages nor my programs incorporate spyware.
+Neither my webpages nor my programs incorporate spyware, but if the page has Google tools, they also involve scripts.